-An income-related Employment and Support Allowance
+- income-related Employment and Support Allowance

-Support under Part VI of the Immigration and Asylum Act 1999 if you are an asylum seeker
+- support under Part VI of the Immigration and Asylum Act 1999

 If you qualify your child/children will be able to receive a Free School Meal as well as the Pupil Premium grant to support them in school.
-From September the school is given £1,320 per child that fit this criterion.
+From September the school is given £1,345 per child that fit this criterion.
 This makes a significant difference to their education.
 Your child does not have to have the hot meal for the school to receive the funding.

 Children in Care

 Children in Care are automatically eligible for funding with the Pupil Premium.
 As a school we bid for the funding.
 We detail, with supporting evidence, the additional interventions that the children receive and the cost of this support to the school.
-Children in Care are eligible for funding up to £1900 this academic year.
+Children in Care are eligible for funding up to £2,345 this academic year.

-Schools will also receive £1,900 for each pupil identified in the spring school census as having left local-authority care because of 1 of the following:
+Schools will also receive £2,345 for each pupil identified in the spring school census as having left local-authority care because of 1 of the following: